HamzaLTUC/Reading_Notes-201/Read06b.md

 ***Access / Update Text Node:**
-The text inside any element stored as a text node to access the text node we select the element use FirstChild property to get the text node.
+The text inside any element stored as a text node to access the text node ,we select the element use FirstChild property to get the text node.

 **Work With HTML:**